-Shikoku, the smallest of Japan's four islands, is a hidden gem of history and spirituality.
+Shikoku, the smallest of Japan's five main islands, is a hidden gem of history and spirituality.

-Shikoku, the smallest and least populated of Japan’s four islands, is probably it’s most zen destination.
-The pre Honshu-Shikoku bridge years of isolation can be felt throughout the island; from the hidden Iya valley to the sacred peak of Ishizuchi mountain, to the whirlpools of Naruto and the bustling castle town of Matsuyama with its historic Dogo onsen (hot spring bath).
+Located south of Honshu, Shikoku is the smallest of Japan’s five main islands after Okinawa.
+Historically isolated from the mainland, Shikoku developed unique architectural and religious characteristics.
+It can be felt all around the island from the hidden Iya valley to the sacred peak of Ishizuchi Mountain, to the whirlpools of Naruto, and the bustling castle town of Matsuyama and its celebrated Dogo Onsen.

-Shikoku is most famous for its ‘88 Temple’ pilgrimage – an ancient 1400 kilometer route that circles through sweeping valleys, past tranquil streams and secret rural communities, up to misty mountaintop shrines and self-realisation.
-Although modern pilgrims have the option to follow the route by bus, it’s worth making at least some of the 40 day route on foot to really experience what Shikoku has to offer.
+Shikoku is most famous for its 88 Temple Pilgrimage, a 1400 kilometer route established by Kukai, the founder of Shingon Buddhism in Japan.
+The pilgrimage circles through sweeping valleys, past tranquil streams, and secret rural communities, up to misty mountaintop shrines and self-realization.
+Although modern pilgrims can travel the route by bus, it’s worth making at least some of the journey on foot to really experience what Shikoku has to offer.